moding-il/bizdoc.core/README.md

 }]
 ```

+To find out which reports accepts which options, use the Object Browser to view its declration.

 ### Cube

-A cube represents a cross-data accumulation, which can be visualized in several ways using _views_.
+A _cube_ is the mechanizm for indexing forms data.
+Data can then be visualized in using cube _views_ or one of the built-in reports and widgets.

 #### Axes

-A cube declares _Axes_.
-Each axis maps to a _Type_ holding the axis values.
+A cube declares columns called _Axes_.
+Each axis maps to a _Type_ representing axis values.

-You can use one of the built-in types or declare new ones.
+You can use one of the built-in types or declare new axis.
 For example, you can add a type that pulls accounts from a 3rd party app.

-You may choose to use the _BizDoc.Segments_ database table for this purpose.
-In which case, a built-in _Segments_ type can be set in the configuration file in Types section.
+Alternatively, you can choose to use the _BizDoc.Segments_ database table to store values.
+In which case, a built-in _Segments_ type can be set in the configuration file:

 ```json
 {